LassoSoft/LassoGuide/lasso_guide_source/api/ljapi-overview.rst

 ZipFile object and running the ``size`` method on that object to find out how many items are in the zip file.

-To run this example yourself, you'll need to supply a zip file and replace the path and file name in the example with the path and name of your zip file.
+To run this example yourself, supply a zip file and replace the path and file name in the example with the path and name of your zip file.

 Java Object Member Method Code